yatsu/react-apollo-koa-example/README.md

 The API server does not use DB and stores data on memory.
 All changes will be cleared when you stop the server.

-The development build depends on Caddy for proxying to the Koa backend, which is required for proper handling of OAuth2 based authentication.
-(An external proxy server is currently necessary, as here is a bug in the webpack dev server proxy where anchor element links on the same domain are captured by React and render 404s.)

 ### Tests